Phoenix Slip and Fall Lawyer

 The compensation that the plaintiff receives will be reduced by their percentage of fault.
 For instance, if a plaintiff is awarded $50,000 but is found to be 10% at fault, the final amount they receive will be $45,000.

-We Can Help You Get the Compensation You Need if You’ve Suffered a Slip and Fall
+Hire a Slip and Fall Lawyer at Bleaman Law Firm, PC, to Get the Compensation You Need If You’ve Suffered a Slip and Fall

 Most of the time, when we fall, it’s not a tremendous issue.
 We get back up, maybe have a bump or bruise that goes away in a few days, and then we are fully healed.
 The human body, though, can be more fragile than we sometimes suspect.